R3D-R4V3N/f1-prediction-2025/README.md

    python estimate_overtakes.py "Monaco Grand Prix" 2022 2023 2024
    ```

    Calculates the weighted average number of genuine overtakes for the circuit and updates `overtake_stats.csv`.
+Use `--per-year` to also display the count for each season.

 5. **Generate full season data**